altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 *He looked at the flight boards as he ran down the terminal* 'Where was she going?'
-*He stopped and looked at the board more carefully* ~He was next to terminal 23, and it was going up~
+*He stopped and looked at the board more carefully* ~He was next to terminal 23, and it was going up.
-~He scanned the board for flights leaving that direction~ ~11 o'Clock - New York, 11 o'Clock - Florida 8:15, New York again~ ~All at terminals down to his right~
+He scanned the board for flights leaving that direction.
+11 o'Clock - New York, 11 o'Clock - Florida 8:15, New York again...
+All at terminals down to his right~
 }
 {
 *He stopped when he saw her*
-~She was talking to someone, a well dressed man with black hair~ ~They were in a coffee shop, discussing something~ *Kent took a chair next to them - behind Martha and out of sight* *He leaned back a bit and listened in - pretending to be on a cellphone call* ~Saying yes, and other affirmations repeatedly while he listened in~ "F::I'll grab the 11:00, do you need me to...?"
+~She was talking to someone, a well dressed man with black hair.
+They were in a coffee shop, discussing something~ *Kent took a chair next to them - behind Martha and out of sight.
+He leaned back a bit and listened in - pretending to be on a cellphone call* ~Saying yes, and other affirmations repeatedly while he listened in~ "F::I'll grab the 11:00, do you need me to...?"
 "M::I can manage."